-God said in the end times He would send a strong delusion.
+God said in the end times, He would send a strong delusion.
 I see a lack of discernment everywhere; sadly, most of all in our young people.
 Too many of them have bought into the lies fed to them by the educational system and powerful bureaucrats in Washington.
-I blame both the Democrats and Republicans.
+I blame both the Democrats and the Republicans.
 In many ways, I hardly even see a difference between them except when it comes to the issue of abortion.

 I implore you to seek the truth while it can still be found.
-Who knows when the last bastion of freedom of information will be taken from us.
+Who knows when the last bastion of freedom of information will be taken from us?

 In China, much of their news is filtered by the government.
 The Google search engines remove “propaganda” the government doesn’t want the masses to know.

 In Russia, South Korea, and Vietnam, Christians are imprisoned and martyred for speaking the truth; and now in Europe, Islam is the fastest-growing ethnic minority and Sharia law is becoming the norm.
-Muslims make it no secret what their agenda is by their attacks on our country, our faith, and our way of life.
+Muslims make it no secret what their agenda is by their attacks on our country, faith, and way of life.

 While the government back in 2008 might have thought Freddie Mac, Fannie Mae, AIG, and others were “too big to fail,” perhaps today nobody realizes a free United States in 2022 is not too big to fail.
 It is not even in question.
 Oil and food are already in short supply.

-Don’t blink or you might miss the bridegroom.
+Don’t blink, or you might miss the bridegroom.
 He is coming soon.
 Anoint yourself with Holy Spirit Oil and ready yourself with the gifts He’s given you.
 Spread the Good News in the midst of all the bad.
 And pray for wisdom.
 Remember, God is with us if we have His oil.